 Excessive force is just that – excessive.
 When a police officer’s attempts to apprehend a suspect go beyond what the situation reasonably demands, the risk of unnecessary harm and injury increases.
 Guns, nightsticks, tasers, choke holds, punching, beating, and kicking may not be warranted in light of the surrounding facts and circumstances, regardless of the officer’s intentions.

-A police officer’s obligation under the law also extends to preventing another officer from using unreasonable force or failing to intervene when a fellow officer violates a suspect’s civil rights.
+A police officer’s obligation under the law also extends to preventing another officer from using unreasonable force or failing to intervene when a fellow officer uses deadly force.

 Jail Inmate Abuse